almeidasilvaf/syntenet/README.md

 #>     title = {syntenet: Inference And Analysis Of Synteny Networks},
 #>     author = {Fabrício Almeida-Silva and Tao Zhao and Kristian K Ullrich and Yves {Van de Peer}},
 #>     year = {2022},
-#>     note = {R package version 0.99.0},
+#>     note = {R package version 0.99.4},
 #>     url = {https://github.com/almeidasilvaf/syntenet},
 #>   }
 ```

-Please note that the `syntenet` was only made possible thanks to many
+Please note that `syntenet` was only made possible thanks to many other
-other R and bioinformatics software authors, which are cited either in
+R and bioinformatics software authors, which are cited either in the
-the vignettes and/or the paper(s) describing this package.
+vignettes and/or the paper(s) describing this package.

 ## Code of Conduct